jina-ai/docs/chapters/extend/executor.rst

 Implement the persistence logic
 -------------------------------

 If you don't override :meth:`post_init`, then you don't need to implement persistence logic.
-You get YAML and persistency support off-the-shelf because of :class:`BaseExecutor`.
+You get YAML and persistency support out-of-the-box because of :class:`BaseExecutor`.
 Simple crafters and rankers fall into this category.

-If you override :meth:`post_init` but you don't care about persisting its state in the next run (when the executor process is restarted); or the state is simply unchanged during the run, then you don't need to implement persistence logic.
+If you override :meth:`post_init` but you don't care about persisting its state in the next run (when the Executor process is restarted); or the state is simply unchanged during the run, then you don't need to implement persistence logic.
 Loading from a fixed pretrained deep learning model falls into this category.

-Persistence logic is only required **when you implement customized loading logic in :meth:`post_init` and the state is changed during the run**.
+Persistence logic is only required **when you implement custom loading logic in :meth:`post_init` and the state is changed during the run**.
 Then you need to override :meth:`__getstate__`.
 Many of the indexers fall into this category.

-In the example below, the ``tokenizer`` is loaded in :meth:`post_init` and saved in :meth:`__getstate__`, whcih completes the persistency cycle.
+In the example below, the ``tokenizer`` is loaded in :meth:`post_init` and saved in :meth:`__getstate__`, which completes the persistency cycle.

 .. highlight:: python
 .. code-block:: python